sjg20/u-boot/doc/develop/bootflow.rst

 - implement boot_targets env var?
 - quick way to boot from particular media - 'bootflow boot mmc1' ?
 - add bootdev drivers for dhcp, sata, scsi, ide, usb, virtio
-- introduce an interface for disto_getfile() and disto_net_getfile() provided
-  by the bootdev
-- better name for this feature?
-It is clearly not auto-boot or distro-boot, but perhaps standard boot?

 Other ideas:

-- rename bootflow to flow, bootdev to method (since this is a bootloader after all)
 - bootdev flags for speed (e.g. network and USB are slow)
-- should the means of scanning for particular files on a bootdev device be moved into a driver architecture, so we have drivers for distro boot, Chromium OS, etc.?
 - automatically load kernel, FDT, etc. to suitable addresses so the board does not need to specific things like `pxefile_addr_r`